Borderline personality disorder - Causes

 - being neglected by one or both parents

-- growing up with a family member who had a mental health condition, such as bipolar disorder or a substance use problem
+- growing up with a family member who had a mental health condition.
+For example, bipolar disorder or a substance use problem

 Your relationship with your family has a strong influence on how you come to see the world.
 It influences what you believe about other people.

 Unresolved childhood fear, anger and distress can lead to thinking patterns, such as: